yanray/Black_Hat_Cats/docs/labs/phase_1/Phase1.md

 Pick up a LED ![](led.jpg) and a Resistor![](300ohm_Resistor.jpg).

-**Then**, Connect LED and Resistor on breadboard, use a different Pin and modify code to blink Internal LED.
+**Then**, Connect LED and Resistor on breadboard, use a different Pin and modify code to blink External LED.

 **Great!**, The External LED blinks, see the video below.